EyderACM/MERN-app/README.md

 # MERN-app
-A social made made to understand authorization in the MERN stack
+A social made made to understand authorization in the MERN stack [on hold]